ddbrennan/git-interview-baseline/README.md

 2. We moved into that directory with `cd mission-critical-application`.
 3. We turned that directory into a git repository with `git init`.
 4. We created our application `touch application.rb`.
-5. We programmed an entire working first version in `application.rb` (*not reflected in the CLI commands above, but we did, and it was awesome, great job*).
+5. We programmed an entire working first version in `application.rb` (*not reflected in the commands above – our actual file is just blank, but we can pretend it's something amazing*).
 6. We added our `application.rb` to git with `git add application.rb`.
 7. We committed the first working version of our application with `git commit -m "First working version of application.rb"`.
-8. You deploy your application to production and people start using it (*also not reflected in the CLI commands above, but we did, and it too was awesome, great job*).
+8. We deployed our application to production (*this is also not reflected in the commands above*).

 With our application online and customers rolling in, we notice a bug and quickly add a fix in the form of a file, `first-bug-fix.rb` (*this is just an example*).